Alex Hunt: Grimsby Town

 On 1 September 2022, Hunt re-joined Grimsby Town on a three-year deal.
 Hunt was part of the Grimsby team that reached the FA Cup quarter final for the first time since 1939, he started in the 2–1 win away at Premier League side Southampton that secured that achievement.

 On 22 February 2024, he joined National League side, York City on loan for the remainder of the season.

 York City

 On 11 June 2024, it was confirmed Hunt would rejoin York City on a permanent basis for an undisclosed fee.
+He signed a new multi-year deal in September 2025.

+Following the club's title-winning campaign, he was named in the National League Team of the Season for the 2025–26 season.